-My first book, Theory from the Trenches (Duke University Press, forthcoming), explores how subaltern actors — specifically peasants in Pakistan — creatively reinvented revolutionary theory in pursuit of a worldly, even other-worldly, liberation.
+My first book, Theory from the Trenches, is forthcoming with Duke University Press.
+It explores how subaltern actors — specifically peasants in Pakistan — creatively reinvented revolutionary theory in pursuit of a worldly, even other-worldly, liberation.

 My research has been published in several journals, while my public writing has appeared in venues like The Guardian and Boston Review.